andy-5/wslgit/README.md

 Currently, the path translation and shell escaping is very limited, just enough to make it work in VSCode.

+All absolute paths are translated, but relative paths are only translated if they point to existing files or directories.
-Only absolute paths are translated, because it is hard to detect if an argument is a relative path or just some other string.
+Otherwise it would be impossible to detect if an argument is a relative path or just some other string.
-Also, VSCode always uses forward slashes for relative paths, so no translation is necessary.
+VSCode always uses forward slashes for relative paths, so no translation is necessary in this case.

 Additionally, be careful with special characters interpreted by the shell.
 Only spaces and newlines in arguments are currently handled.